AgataPolejowska/MediMatch/README.md

 When player matches correctly, then he gains a positive point and score counter is updated.
 When matching is incorrect, player losses points.
 When matching is completed correctly, player can proceed to the next medication name.

 ### Features (in progress)
-- [x] Starting menu: START, SETTINGS, QUIT
+- [x] Starting menu: START, QUIT
-- [ ] Settings: choosing the names to practice
+- [ ] Choose the medications to practice
 - [ ] Function cards and image cards are moving
 - [ ] Matching cards by "drag-and-drop"
 - [ ] Score counter